CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: CapTrack: Capability-Level Forgetting

-For \textbf{\textit{latent competence} (\textsc{CAN})}, CapTrack evaluates \textit{parametric knowledge} using broad factual and skill-oriented benchmarks, with accuracy as the primary metric. \textit{Reasoning and problem solving} are assessed by combining task accuracy with auxiliary signals such as reasoning quality and the number of reasoning steps.
-These qualitative signals are decomposed into narrowly defined sub-criteria to minimize interpretive ambiguity. \textit{In-context learning comprehension} is measured via question answering tasks that capture both answer correctness and evidence use. \textit{Faithfulness} focuses on hallucination rates and grounding accuracy, while \textit{robustness} is probed through prompt rephrasing, domain-shift tasks, and multilingual evaluations.
+For \textbf{\textit{latent competence} (\textsc{CAN})}, CapTrack evaluates competence using task accuracy and targeted auxiliary signals.
+Parametric knowledge is measured against broad factual and skill-oriented benchmarks, while reasoning and problem-solving augment accuracy with signals such as reasoning quality and step count, which are decomposed into narrowly defined sub-criteria.
+In-context learning is assessed via question answering, capturing answer correctness, and evidence use.
+Faithfulness measures hallucination and grounding, while robustness is probed through targeted variants including prompt rephrasing, domain shift, and multilingual evaluation.

-For \textbf{\textit{behavioral preferences} (\textsc{WILL})}, \textit{willingness to answer} is evaluated under benign, unsafe, and underspecified prompts, measuring compliance and refusal behavior. \textit{Helpfulness and informational scope} are assessed using coverage and overreach metrics derived from LLM-based judgments, implemented through statement-level inclusion checks rather than sample-level assessments. \textit{Style and level of elaboration} capture changes in verbosity, hedging, and formatting usage, reflecting shifts in default response behavior rather than underlying competence.
+For \textbf{\textit{behavioral preferences} (\textsc{WILL})}, CapTrack measures how models respond rather than what they know.
+Willingness to answer is evaluated under benign, unsafe, and underspecified prompts, capturing compliance and refusal behavior.
+Helpfulness and informational scope are assessed using coverage and overreach metrics derived from LLM-based judgments and implemented via statement-level inclusion checks.
+Style and elaboration capture changes in verbosity, hedging, and formatting, reflecting shifts in default behavior rather than underlying competence.